 The doctor or nurse may ask you to collect a stool (faeces) sample.
-Salmonella is usually diagnosed after a sample of your stool is sent to the laboratory for testing.
+The sample of your stool is sent to the laboratory for testing.
+Salmonella is confirmed if the germ (bacteria) is found in your stool sample.
 Food is sometimes tested for salmonella in outbreaks.

 When should I seek medical advice?

-If your child has gastroenteritis - an infection of the gut (intestines) which leads to diarrhoea and being sick (vomiting) - from any cause (including possible food poisoning caused by salmonella), you should seek medical advice in the following cases (or if there are any other symptoms that you are concerned about):
+If your child has gastroenteritis from any cause (including possible food poisoning caused by salmonella), you should seek medical advice in the following situations:

-- If they are under the age of 6 months.
+- If your child is under the age of 6 months.

-- If they have an underlying medical condition (eg, heart or kidney problems, diabetes, history of premature birth).
+- If your child has an underlying medical condition (for example, heart or kidney problems, diabetes, history of premature birth).

-- If they have a high temperature (fever).
+- If your child has a high temperature (fever).

-- If you suspect lack of fluid in the body (dehydration) is developing (see earlier).
+- If you suspect a lack of fluid in the body (dehydration) is developing (see earlier).

-- If they are being sick (vomiting) and unable to keep fluids down.
+- If your child is being sick (vomiting) and is unable to keep fluids down.

 - If there is blood in their diarrhoea or vomit.

-- If they have severe tummy (abdominal) pain.
+- If your child has severe tummy (abdominal) pain.

 - Infections caught abroad.

-- If they have severe symptoms, or if you feel that their condition is getting worse.
+- If your child has severe symptoms, or if you feel that their condition is getting worse.

-- If their symptoms are not settling; for example, vomiting for more than 1-2 days, or diarrhoea that does not start to settle after 5-7 days.
+- If your child's symptoms are not settling (for example, vomiting for more than 1-2 days, or diarrhoea that does not start to settle after 3-4 days).

-If you have gastroenteritis from any cause (including possible food poisoning caused by salmonella), you should seek medical advice in any of the following cases (or if there are any other symptoms that you are concerned about):
+If you have gastroenteritis from any cause (including possible food poisoning caused by salmonella), you should seek medical advice in any of the following situations:

 - If you suspect that you are becoming dehydrated.